 Parking will be available in Ford Field facilities and lots to the east and north of the stadium and costs $6.
-A map identifying the designated Ford Field lots (4, 5 and 6) and parking deck can be found on the Football page of the MHSAA website.
+A map identifying the designated Ford Field lots (4, 5 and 6) and parking deck can be found on the Football page of the MHSAA Website under “2022 Road to the Finals.”
 (There also are a number of privately-operated parking facilities close to Ford Field, but their pricing may differ.)

 Fans also are advised that the consumption of alcohol is prohibited in Ford Field parking facilities and lots, and smoking – including use of electronic cigarettes and vaporizers – is prohibited inside the stadium.
 Tailgating, including the setting up and use of grilling equipment, also is not allowed.

 Tickets are priced at $20 and allow a fan to see all four games in a single day.
-Tickets are available for purchase at the door or from participating schools.
+Tickets are available for purchase at the door (cash or credit accepted), from participating schools, or online from Ford Field via Ticketmaster – you can purchase tickets for both days here or links to order tickets both days also are on the MHSAA Website football page.
 Spectators leaving the stadium will be required to purchase another ticket for re-entry.
 Infants able to be held in arms will be admitted without charge for this event.
 There will not be a public Will Call window.
-The only ticket presale is through schools playing in this weekend’s event.

 Spectators may enter Ford Field at Gates A & G. Upon arrival in the building, fans will find their designated seating areas on the South side of the field if their team is the designated home team for their contest and on the North side for the designated visiting team.
-Home teams this weekend are Rochester Adams, Warren De La Salle Collegiate, Detroit Martin Luther King, Chelsea, Grand Rapids Catholic Central, Lansing Catholic, Pewamo-Westphalia and Hudson.
+Home teams this weekend are Belleville, Grand Rapids Forest Hills Central, Muskegon, Grand Rapids South Christian, Frankenmuth, Grand Rapids West Catholic, Traverse City St. Francis and Ottawa Lake Whiteford.
 Brightly-lit video boards above the seating areas will display the names of the participating teams each day, and fans should sit on the side of the stadium where they see their school’s name.
 For general fans, the entire lower bowl of Ford Field will be open for the event.

 Security measures also will be in place to help assure spectator safety.
 Fans will be subject to metal detector screening, and Ford Field personnel reserve the right to request patrons open their coats, bags and other item-carrying vessels for visual inspection and deny entrance to individuals who do not cooperate.
 Spectators should remove cell phones, cameras, keys and other large metal objects before passing through the metal detectors.